kerryjiang/SuperSocket.Document/005-Some-Basic-Concepts-In-SuperSocket.md

 ## PipelineFilter Type

-This kind type plays an important role in the network protocol decoding, which defines how we decode IO stream into packages which can be understanded by the application.
+This kind type plays an important role in the network protocol decoding.
+It defines how we decode IO stream into packages which can be understanded by the application.

 These are the basic interfaces for PipelineFilter.
 At least one PipelineFilter type which implement this interface is required in the system.